WETSUIT GUIDE

 The air within the cells creates an insulating barrier which slows down the conduction of heat and cold and allows body heat to be retained.

-It also allows a layer of water to be trapped next to the skin.
 As the body heat warms up the water layer, it acts as an additional insulator.

-Why are there different wetsuit thicknesses ? :
+Why are there different wetsuit thicknesses?

 A wetsuit thickness relates to the thickness of the neoprene in millimetres and determines the temperature the wetsuit can be use whilst still keeping you warm.